DAY TO DAY PROGRAM

 Day 6, Sunday: Hiking to Qeqertarsuaq and return to Ilulissat/ B

 Just after breakfast you will hike back to Qeqertarsuaq.
-Before leaving the Disko Island you have time to make the beautiful walk to Kuuanit field, in our opinion on of the most beautiful places in Greenland.
+Before leaving the Disko Island you have time to make the beautiful walk to Kuanit, in our opinion one of the most beautiful places in Greenland.
 You can also spend the day exploring the charming town of Qeqertarsuaq.
 In the evening you have a boat back to Ilulissat and arriving late you will have a beautiful midnight sun against the ice fiord.
 Accommodation is at “Hotel Hvide Falk”.

 Day 7, Monday: Ilulissat.
 Free day / B